usnistgov/Proj-NAD/README.md

 ## Pseudo Code:

-In main, a nested for loop creates different variations of malicious traffic culminating from a propagating computert worm.
+In main, a nested for loop creates different variations of malicious traffic culminating from a propagating computer worm.
 It does so by calling function Generator, which takes 5 inputs and they are as follows:

 1. Population Size (Pop_Size)--population size of the scanning worm;